 In 1998, the Club launched its first two satellite sites and expanded our membership to include teens.
 In September of 2004, through the generous support of the Reno/Sparks community, we commenced a major capital expansion that transformed our East Ninth Street facility into the 80,000 square foot Donald W. Reynolds Facility that it is today.
 Over the years we continued to launch new Club sites around the Truckee Meadows over the coming years, including sites located on school campuses.
 Additional expansion opportunities opened up in 2010 and 2011, including opening four sites in the rural community of Fernley and our newest site in Reno’s Lemmon Valley.

-Today, the Club runs a total of 20 sites, including our primary site at East Ninth Street as well as sites hosted in 13 schools, four teen centers, our Neil Road and Lemmon Valley youth sites and our Early Learning Program at the E.L.
+Today, the Club runs a total of 20 sites, including the Donald W. Reynolds Facility on East Ninth Street, the William N. Pennington Facility on Foster Drive as well as sites hosted in 13 schools, four teen centers, our Neil Road and Lemmon Valley youth sites and our Early Learning Program at the E.L.
 Wiegand Youth Center.
-In 2011 we served more than 10,000 local youth and our membership continues to grow as the need for our services has never been greater in today’s uncertain economy.
+In 2013 we served more than 12,000 local youth and our membership continues to grow as the need for our services has never been greater in today’s uncertain economy.
 Our transportation program provides upwards of 40,000 bus rides from local schools to our Club sites, and our feeding program serves nearly 200,000 meals to our members every year.
-In an effort to keep our services as affordable as possible, Club membership costs just $20 per year, even though we invest nearly $540 annually into each of our members.
+In an effort to keep our services as affordable as possible, Club membership costs just $20 per year, even though we invest nearly $2,500 annually into each of our members.
 Our Club boasts nearly 130 different programs and events to meet the diverse needs and interests of our members.
 These programs fall under five core areas: